 What Is an HVAC Technician?

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling systems.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is someone who services, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners